Generative AI in legal practice

 • Stay current on legal developments AI might miss

-• Enhanced privacy and security features are emerging
+• Enterprise-grade privacy and security features are now standard

-• Continuing education requirements may include AI competency
+• CLE requirements increasingly include AI competency components

 Recommendations for Getting Started